awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 1. Registering Your MCU Board with AWS IoT [using Amazon Root CA](https://github.com/infineon/personalize-optiga-trust/tree/master/using-amazon-root-ca)

-   + Alternativly you can do this [using a developer defined CA](https://github.com/infineon/personalize-optiga-trust/tree/master/using-amazon-and-self-signed-ca)
+   + Alternativly you can do the same [using a developer defined CA](https://github.com/infineon/personalize-optiga-trust/tree/master/using-amazon-and-self-signed-ca)

 1. [Downloading Amazon FreeRTOS](freertos-download.md)